-In Fig.\ref{fig2}, we show the effect of non diagonal NU parameters on oscillation probability allocating zero value to the diagonal parameters.
-Since with each non-diagonal parameters, there is a phase associated, we have shown the probability plots for a fixed value of the phase $\phi_{ij}$.
-In the left of the top panel, we show the variation of $\alpha_{21}$ while in the right of the top panel, variation of $\alpha_{31}$ and $\alpha_{32}$ has been shown.
-In the lower panel, we have shown the effect of all the three non diagonal parameters on disappearance channel.
+In Fig. \ref{fig2}, we show the effect of non diagonal NU parameters on the oscillation probability while setting the diagonal parameters to unity.
+Since there is a phase associated with each non-diagonal parameter, we show the probability plots for a fixed value of the phase $\phi_{ij}$.
+The top left panel shows the variation of $\alpha_{21}$ while the top right panel shows the variation of $\alpha_{31}$ and $\alpha_{32}$.
+In the lower panel, we have shown the effect of all the three non diagonal parameters on the disappearance channel.
 Even a small value of $\alpha_{21}$ can change $\rm P(\nu_{\mu} \rightarrow \nu_e)$ oscillation probability significantly almost for all the values of energy.
 The effect of the normalization factor is negligible in this case.
 If the phase $\phi_{21}$ is allowed to vary for a given value of $\alpha_{21}$, the probability deviates from the standard 3$\nu$ case specially around the oscillation maxima.
 The other two non-diagonal parameters $\alpha_{31}$ and $\alpha_{32}$ has negligible effect on the appearance channel.
-But for larger values of $\alpha_{31}$ (say around 0.1), we can see significant deviation from the standard case and has large phase dependency.
-Form the plots in the lower panel, it is observed that the non diagonal parameters do not affect the measurements of the disappearance channel significantly.
-From all these results, we can draw the following conclusions:
+But for larger values of $\alpha_{31}$ (say around 0.1), we can see a significant deviation from the standard case and a large phase dependency.
+From the plots in the lower panel, it is observed that the non diagonal parameters do not affect the measurements of the disappearance channel significantly.
+From all of these results, we can draw the following conclusions:

 \begin{itemize} \item Effects of $\alpha_{11}$ on the appearance channels are large compared to the disappearance channel.